 - Machine tools (resourcing, machine dedication, operator skill sets and substituting challenges)

 When these six are in shape, one can truly master order-driven production and manufacture economically.
-If you’re interested in learning more on how to practically tackle these bottlenecks, I’ll be hosting a live webinar + Q&A next week on this topic.
+If you’re interested in learning more on how to practically tackle these bottlenecks, I hosted a webinar + Q&A on this topic.
 Here we will discuss this topic more in detail – a warm welcome!